Guide to How to Wipe a Mac or Macbook Clean

 8. When you’ve deleted all your drives, quit Disk Utility to return to the utilities window.
 You may also choose to restart your computer at this point.

 Some of you drive experts out there might remember that there is some nuance to security when it comes to erasing drives, and that there are differences in erasing HDDs versus SSDs.
-Without detouring into the nuances of why and how that’s the case, just know that on Fusion Drives or Intel-based Macs, you may see additional Security Options you can enable when erasing HDDs.
+Without detouring into why and how that’s the case, just know that on Fusion Drives or Intel-based Macs, you may see additional security options you can enable when erasing HDDs.

 There are four options in the “Security Options” slider.
 “Fastest” is quick but insecure—data could potentially be rebuilt using a file recovery app.
 Moving that slider to the right introduces progressively more secure erasing.
 Disk Utility’s most secure level erases the information used to access the files on your disk, then writes zeros across the disk surface seven times to help remove any trace of what was there.
 This setting conforms to the DoD 5220.22-M specification.
 Bear in mind that the more secure method you select, the longer it will take.
 The most secure methods can add hours to the process.
 For peace of mind, we suggest choosing the most secure option to erase your hard drive.
 You can always start the process in the evening and let it run overnight.